rafa542/bias-beacon/README.md

 ## Running the ML Model Script

+!!THIS ONLY WORKS WITH THE DUMMY_MODEL.PY, GENERATES A RANDOM NUMBER.
+NEEDS TO BE UPDATED.

 To analyze a word for bias using the model script:

 1. Ensure you are within the Poetry shell environment.
 If not, run `poetry shell` to enter the virtual environment.